Khasnuwr/LicenseplateRecognitionSystem/README.md

-To vist the site go to https://lprts.onrender.com/
+To check the site go to https://lprts.onrender.com/